zap150/besthea/README.md

 **Dependencies**

-Except for the Boost and Eigen submodules and the Catch header provided in the repository, BESTHEA requires the installation of MPI and Intel MKL.
+Except for the Boost, Eigen, and Lyra submodules and the Catch header provided in the repository, BESTHEA requires the installation of MPI and Intel MKL.
 To configure the project make sure that the `MKLROOT` and `LIBRARY_PATH` by calling the scripts `mklvars.sh` and `compilervars.sh` provided by the MKL installation.

-**CMake**
+**Build**

 The compilation of BESTHEA is based on CMake.
 Since in-source build is disabled, create a build directory and call cmake from within as
 ```